permaweb/machine/README.md

 The `banner.png` file should have dimensions of 1600x900 pixels.

+> NOTE: If you want to add a description for each file, just include a `.txt` for each asset, so if you have asset-01.png, you would include asset-01.txt, etc.

 ## Collection JSON Schema

 The `collection.json` file follows a specific schema to describe your collection.
 Here are the available properties: